sage-code/maj/verbs.md

 1. A verb is referring to somebody or something that is the subject of the discussion.
 The verb can be used in conjunction with a nominative subject and an objective subject.
 If the subject is not near verb, it can be replaced by a pronoun.

 2. The verb do not change its root with the case, person or number.
 Maj verbs are regular and invariable.
 However the same root can be used as noun, adverb or adjective.
-For this you must change "u" into other vowel {"a","y","e","i","o"}

-## Time prepositions
+## Time

+* Verbs are using coda: { u, a, o } to indicate time of action,
-* Verbs can be followed by time preposition to specify time,
+* Verbs can also be followed by time suffix to determine the time,
-* Composite words are using "'" to link two words close together,
+* Composite words are using "'" to link the word with time suffix,
 * Composite words are pronounced as a single word.

 **prefix:**